makinarocks/link-example/README.md

 Or download a notebook file you want to view as follows:
    - Click the notebook's link.
    - In the github-rendered page, click the mouse right button on the `raw` button and select "Save As..." menu.
-   - Save the file as name of Jupyter notebook file type.
-(On the pop-up dialog, you need to change the extension from `.txt` to `.ipynb` manually.)
+   - Save the file as Jupyter notebook.
 2. If you dont't have Link<sup>TM</sup> installed on your local machine, first install the program.
 Visit Link<sup>TM</sup> homepage for more information. (https://link.makinarocks.ai/)
 3. Run Link<sup>TM</sup> by executing `jupyter lab` on your terminal.
 4. Open the downloaded notebook file.

-The procedure above is roughly illustrated in the motion image below.
+The procedure above is roughly illustrated in the motion GIF below.

 ![Download and Open Procedure](screenshots/download-demo.gif)